ManimCommunity/manim/docs/source/contributing/translation.rst

-If you want to become a reviewer, please join `Manim's Discord server <https://www.manim.community/discord/>`_ and you can ping the role @i18nService.
+If you want to become a reviewer, please join `Manim's Discord server <https://www.manim.community/discord/>`_ and you can ping the role @Translation Admin.

 If you want to add a new language, you can go to
 `the project page <https://www.transifex.com/manim-community/manim-community-documentation>`_